 3. Attach the workout to a habit you already have

-Habit stacking, popularised by James Clear in Atomic Habits, means anchoring a new behaviour to an existing one.
+Habit stacking — anchoring a new behaviour to an existing one — means borrowing the reliability of an already-automatic routine.
 The existing habit becomes the cue.
 "After I finish my morning coffee, I change into training clothes."
 "After I log off work, I walk straight to the mat."
-You are not relying on memory or mood — you are borrowing the reliability of a routine that is already automatic.
+You are not relying on memory or mood; you are using the established neural pathway of the existing habit to trigger the new one.

 4. Use a streak you can see

-Alone, no one notices whether you trained.
+Training alone, no one notices whether you completed the session.
 So make it visible to yourself.
-Mark each completed session on a wall calendar or a simple app.
-The chain of marks becomes a small, concrete thing you do not want to break.
-It is a low-tech version of the social accountability a class provides — quiet, but it works, because the cost of skipping is now something you can actually see.
+Mark each completed session on a wall calendar, a whiteboard, or a simple app.
+The chain of marks becomes a concrete thing you are reluctant to break — a low-tech version of the social accountability that a group class provides, but self-contained and always available.

 5. Make the next session easier before you finish this one